Let’s stay in touch

 Furniture shopping was never this easier before.

 We already discussed how people are no longer receptive to advertisements, seeing the same message in the same manner being played on loop lessens the impact.
-Casting the trite methods aside, in order to make your brand distinguishable in a crowd of likely dressed people, AR lets your brand and product interact with your consumers and potential customers.
-People love it when you make them the centre of your universe.
+Casting the trite methods aside, in order to make your brand distinguishable in a crowd of likely-dressed people, AR lets your brand and product interact with your consumers and potential customers.
+People love it when you make them the center of your universe.
 Having the necessary information at their disposal about the brand and product they are interested in, they feel important and empowered.
-This increases the chances of consumer engagement and this push down the purchase tunnel is the prized catch.
+This increases the chances of consumer engagement and this push down the purchase funnel is the prized catch.

 It’s a brand strategy…

-Brands like IKEA, Sephora and many other famous brands have already incorporated AR in their businesses one way or another.
-Not only has it made the shopping experience better and immersive but also taken a lot of bad decisions and guess work off a user’s plate.
+Brands like IKEA, Sephora, and many other famous brands have already incorporated AR into their businesses in one way or another.
+Not only has it made the shopping experience better and more immersive but also taken a lot of bad decisions and guesswork off a user’s plate.